Carolyn Wheater, City Solicitor and Heather Carmichael,

 add social value to a contract would not be impacted.

-platform and in tandem with this, the Act provided a debarment
+government platform and in tandem with this, the Act provided a

-function where a list of excluded suppliers was maintained which
+debarment function where a list of excluded suppliers was

 decisions.

-made to allow for continuation of service if, for example, the
+could be made to allow for continuation of service if, for example,

-contractor became insolvent however, there were internal controls
+the contractor became insolvent however, there were internal

-force, and the number of over-threshold contracts would determine
+into force, and the number of over-threshold contracts would

-was unlikely that caselaw would appear any sooner than 12-18 months
+- It was unlikely that caselaw would appear any sooner than

 - Under section 4 of the Contract Procedure Rules entitled